bioversity/geosite/README.md

 4. **Develop the backend of the website.
 In particular the logic for making the queries.**
    Luca - 20 days
    Simone - 10 days

+**Luca's time:** I have 50% of my time on this project.
+If we start working on this on July 1st I expect that we can have it done by **October 1st**.